-- the attached financial statements and notes thereto comply with the Corporations Act 2001, the Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - the attached financial statements and notes thereto comply with International Financial Reporting Standards as issued by the International Accounting Standards Board as described in note 1 to the financial statements; - the attached financial statements and notes thereto give a true and fair view of the consolidated entity's financial position as at 31st December 2015 and of its performance for the financial year ended on that date; - there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable; and - at the date of this declaration, there are reasonable grounds to believe that the members of the Extended Closed Group will be able to meet any obligations or liabilities to which they are, or may become, subject by virtue of the deed of cross guarantee described in note 31 to the financial statements.
+- the attached financial statements and notes thereto comply with the Corporations Act 2001, the Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements; - the attached financial statements and notes thereto comply with International Financial Reporting Standards as issued by the International Accounting Standards Board as described in Note 1 to the financial statements; - the attached financial statements and notes thereto give a true and fair view of the consolidated entity's financial position as at 31st December 2016 and of its performance for the financial year ended on that date; - there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable; and

 The directors have been given the declarations required by section 295A of the Corporations Act 2001.

 Signed in accordance with a resolution of directors made pursuant to section 295(5)(a) of the Corporations Act 2001.